pdtouch/tripal_doc/docs/dev_guide/testing/chadoTestTrait.rst

 Chado Testing Environment
 ==========================

 The chado testing environment builds upon the Tripal testing environment.
-I will describe the chado specific portions in detail below but for more detail on the other steps you should check out the documentation on the Tripal Test Environment.
+I will describe the chado specific portions in detail below but for more detail on the other steps you should check out the documentation on the :ref:`Tripal Testing Environment`.

 1. Drupal sets up the testing environment including it's own database and fully functional site.
 2. Tripal does not make any new changes to the environment but the Chado Test bases do.
 Specifically, the add the chado_installations table to the drupal schema and initialize TripalDBX in the test environment.